mmiesch/stereo-pB/README.md

 * `stereo_process_pB.py`: This is mainly a python wrapper for the IDL program `combine_stereo_pB,.py`.
 Called by `watch_dir.py` and `process_dir.py`

 * `combine_stereo_pb.pro`: The IDL code that processes the pB files using the SolarSoft routine `secchi_prep.pro`, developed by STEREO-A/COR2 vendor NRL

+---
+## testing directory

+This code is used for testing the RT functions.
+It's a bit less polished.

+---
+## exploration directory

+This code is the to a large extent the first code written, indended to explore the nature of the data